682 - Pete Rose - part one

 He's mostly leg.

-And he'd never be as good of a hitch.
+and he'd never be as good of a hand.
+He liked doctors back then.

 That's it, Ray.